 Each feature has its benefits and best practices, so let’s dig in to some step-by-step insights for using each.

 The global search feature is ideal for locating messages and information when you cannot recall exactly in which conversation the information was relayed.

 For example, if Naveed had conversations three months ago about the Q2 Investor Slides with Gloria, Bob, and the entire Investor Relations Team, he might have trouble recalling which of these conversations discussed specific changes to slide 4.
 Using global search, Naveed can perform a keyword search across his entire account history using the terms “Q2 Investor Slides” and “slide 4” to surface the exact messages and information he is looking for.

-To run a global search, click the icon in the upper left corner of the Workstorm window, located beside your profile picture or icon.
-This will open the global search bar.
+To run a global search, click the icon near the top of your left menu, located beneath your status.
+This will open the global search window.

 Next, type a keyword or term unique to the information you are seeking.
 The more unique and exact the keyword, the more refined and precise your search results will be.
 Results will appear that match your keyword (highlighted in yellow), across all names of Conversations you are a member of, Files you own or have been shared with you and also any Messages within your account history.
 A counter in the bottom right of each result shows how many times your keyword appears in that conversation or message.